jtysorin/kubernetes-mongo-express/README.md

 Remember to periodically check for updates to MongoDB and Mongo Express Docker images and update your deployment configurations accordingly.

+## Security Note

+Please ensure that sensitive information, such as the `mongodb-secret.yaml` file, is not accidentally committed to your Git repository.
+Add it to your `.gitignore` file to keep your secrets secure.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.